Deborah Kass: Art History Paintings 1989–1992

-In Kass's first significant body of work, the Art History Paintings, she combined frames lifted from Disney cartoons with slices of painting from Pablo Picasso, Jasper Johns, Jackson Pollock, and other contemporary sources.
+In Kass's first significant body of work, the Art History Paintings, she combined frames lifted from Disney cartoons and panels of Charles Schulz comics with slices of paintings from Paul Cézanne, Jasper Johns, Robert Motherwell, Pablo Picasso, Jackson Pollock, David Salle, Andy Warhol, and other contemporary sources.
 Establishing appropriation as her primary mode of working, these early paintings also introduced many of the central concerns of her work to the present.
 Before and Happily Ever After, for example, coupled Andy Warhol’s painting of an advertisement for a nose job with a movie still of Cinderella fitting her foot into her glass slipper, touching on notions of Americanism and identity in popular culture.
 The Art History Paintings series engages critically with the history of politics and art making, especially exploring the power relationship of men and women in society.
 Deborah Kass's work reveals a personal relationship she shares with particular artworks, songs and personalities, many of which are referenced directly in her paintings.